nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 In this post we will learn how to add extra contextual data to logs using LoggerAdapter in python

 ## Use cases
-* Adding contextual data in logs may be useful for debugging logs in the future and also add new attributes for efficient querying and filtering of the logs
+* Adding contextual data in logs may be useful for easy debugging of the logs and also add new attributes for efficient querying and filtering of the logs

 ## Python "logging" module
 * `logging` module can be used for generating logs in python programs